fidind3211/fidind321cogsred/README.md

 Support
 If you encounter any issues with this cog, please contact the bot owner or developer for assistance.

+JoinReactionRole cog

+!set_join_role <role_mention>: Sets the join role for the server.
+Only users with the "Manage Roles" permission can use this command.

+!set_reaction_role <role_mention>: Sets the reaction role for the server.
+Only users with the "Manage Roles" permission can use this command.

+!set_message <message_link>: Sets the message to monitor for reactions.
+Only users with the "Manage Roles" permission can use this command.

+To use these commands, you need to replace ! with the prefix you have set for your Red Discord Bot instance.
+For example, if your bot prefix is ?, then you would use ?set_join_role <role_mention>.

 ████████╗██╗░░██╗░█████╗░███╗░░██╗██╗░░██╗░██████╗██╗
 ╚══██╔══╝██║░░██║██╔══██╗████╗░██║██║░██╔╝██╔════╝██║